karamabbasi05/Osint-Sync/README.md

 ---

-## 🚀 Installation
+## Installation

 ### Chrome Web Store (Recommended)
 1. Visit [Chrome Web Store](#) (link coming soon)
 2. Click "Add to Chrome"
 3. Pin the extension to your toolbar
-4. Create your account and start searching!
+4. Create your account and start searching

 ### Firefox Add-ons
 1. Visit [Firefox Add-ons](#) (link coming soon)
 2. Click "Add to Firefox"
 3. Pin the extension to your toolbar
-4. Create your account and start searching!
+4. Create your account and start searching

 ### Manual Installation (Development)